degisew/E-commerce/README.md

 # E-Commerce
 A full stack E-Commerce app for your shopping business.
-It allows a user to buy products, add to cart, remove from cart and also can choose shipping process and make payments.
+It allows a user to buy products, add to cart, remove from cart and also can ship anywhere process and make payments.

 ## Built With the following